 Preferred Pronouns: He/Him/His

-Alex works in Racial Justice for EmpowerMT and is a founding guide of BIPOC Outside (Black, Indigenous, People of Color).
+Alex works in Racial Justice for EmpowerMT and YWCA Missoula and is a founding guide of BIPOC Outside (Black, Indigenous, People of Color).
 For Alex, the outdoors has provided him an essential place for recreation and challenging himself and he values the changing aspects of nature that reflect the importance of change in our lives.
 He works to reveal and address the systematic inequalities that black, indigenous, and people of color encounter on trails, in the outdoors and in outdoor industries because nature is important for everyone to be able to experience.

 Tom McDonald is a member of the Confederated Salish and Kootenai Tribes and currently holds the administrative position of Division Manager for the Tribe’s Fish, Wildlife, Recreation and Conservation Programs.
 The Division employs approximately 75 resource specialists and professionals for fish, wildlife and recreation management on the 1.3-million-acre Flathead Indian Reservation and within the aboriginal territory of the Tribes.
 Mr. McDonald has been employed the Tribes in various capacities for the past 38 years and possesses a Bachelor’s Degree in natural resource management from The Evergreen State College.
 His work experience varies from management of wild and prescribed fire, conducting fish and wildlife population surveys and restoration activities, writing recreation, wilderness and fish/wildlife management plans, and acquiring critical wildlife habitat and travel corridors on sensitive landscapes.
 Tom’s interests in the outdoors comes from his family’s history of the landscape, people, languages and the relationships between all living things.